haydentwestbrook/foundry-instance-manager/README.md

 # Foundry Instance Manager

+## THIS PROJECT IS IN PROGRESS AND NOT READY FOR USE

 A CLI tool for managing multiple Docker containers that share the same image but have individual data directories and a shared data directory.

 ## Features